GoogleChromeLabs/MiniMobileDeviceLab/README.md

 Then add a dependency on the Google Play Services Extra http://developer.android.com/google/play-services/setup.html.
 This will give support for Google Cloud Messaging and Google Plus Sign In.

-Now get yourself a working build :)
+Now you've got yourself a working build :)